h01ger/piuparts/README.txt

 * "master-directory" is the directory where the master keeps its files.
 Can be relative to the master's home directory.

 * "master-command" is the command to run on master-host to start the master.
 When the master has been installed from the Debian package, the command is 'python /usr/share/piuparts/piuparts-master'.
 If you want to use a section in the master configuration file other than "master", append the section name to this command.
 For example, if the master configuration file has a "sid-ia64" section that you want to use, the command should be 'python /usr/share/piuparts/piuparts-master sid-ia64'.

+* "log-file" is the name of a file to where the master should write its log messages.
+In the default configuration file it is "/dev/null", that is, log messages are not put in a file.

+==== section specific configuration

+* "packages-url" is a URL to the Packages.bz2 file for your mirror.
+It is usually best to use the Packages.bz2 for sid (unstable), unless you know what you're doing.
+For example, you might use 'http://ftp.debian.org/debian/dists/sid/main/binary-i386/Packages.bz2' but you really do want to replace "ftp.debian.org" with the name of your local mirror.

 * "mirror" tells the slave which mirror it is to use.
 The slave gives this to piuparts when it runs it.

 * "piuparts-cmd" is the command the slave uses to start piuparts.
 It should include 'sudo' if necessary so that piuparts runs with sufficient priviledges to do its testing (and that means root priviledges).